rafael-santiago/boojum/doc/MANUAL.md

 ```

 Now that you know how to allocate, set and free protected segments "maybe"
-you need to know how to retrieve the plain data to do your stuff.
+you need to know how to retrieve the plain data from a protected area.
 It
 is done by calling the function ``boojum_get()``.
 This function returns
 a void pointer and it takes two arguments: